BgeeDB/bgee-unil/src/markdown/support/present_absent-expression-calls/Expression_call_search.md

 # Tutorial: Expression call search

 ## Overview
-Bgee expression call search allows you to search all gene expression present and absent calls in the Bgee database.
+Bgee "expression call search" allows you to search all present/absent gene expression calls in the Bgee database.
-Bgee applies statistical methods specific to each data type to detect a signal of active expression (present expression calls) and to report absence of expression (absent expression calls, *i.e.* where expression levels are below the background expression noise).
+The present/absent expression calls are produced using statistical tests specific to each data type, to identify whether the gene expression level is significantly above the background transcriptional and experimental noise.
+See the main [Bgee publications](https://www.bgee.org/about/publications) for details.
+For instance, for RNA-Seq data, the expression level of selected intergenic regions is used to estimate the background noise in each library, leading to obtain one p-value for the significance of expression for each gene in each library.
+These p-values are then merged and corrected for multiple testing, to provide a definitive FDR-corrected result for each gene in each condition.
+This result per gene and condition takes into account all produced p-values, from all available data for all requested data types, in this condition and all its children conditions.
+More specifically for single-cell RNA-Seq data, data are pseudo-bulked per library and cell type to obtain more signal, no statistical present/absent calls are produced per **cell**, but per **cell population** (gene count matrices per cell can still be retrieved, in H5AD format, see the [experiment search](https://www.bgee.org/search/raw-data) to retrieve such data).

 The expression call search is available at [https://www.bgee.org/search/expression-calls](https://www.bgee.org/search/expression-calls).
 The examples in this tutorial have been generated using Bgee release 15.0.
 More information about how the present/absent calls